Need help with other JFrog products?

-Artifactory HA architecture presents a Load Balancer connected to a cluster of two or more Artifactory servers that share a common database and Network File System.
+Artifactory HA architecture presents a Load Balancer connected to a cluster of two or more Artifactory servers that share a common database where all the Artifactory configuration files are maintained.
+Binaries may be stored on a Network File System, or using a zoned sharded binary provider as described in Configuring Sharding for High Availability.
 The Artifactory cluster nodes must be connected through a fast internal LAN in order to support high system performance as well as to stay synchronized and notify each other of actions performed in the system instantaneously.
-One of the Artifactory cluster nodes is configured to be a "master" node.
+One of the Artifactory cluster nodes is configured to be a "primary" node.
 Its roles are to execute cluster-wide tasks such as cleaning up unreferenced binaries.

 JFrog support team is available to help you configure the Artifactory cluster nodes.
-It is up to your organization's IT staff to configure your load balancer, database and network file system.
+It is up to your organization's IT staff to configure your load balancer, database and object store.

 The code samples below show some basic examples of load balancer configurations: